Gopi Shankar Madurai: Social activism

-Shankar is founder of Srishti Madurai Volunteer Movement one of the first inclusive non-funded pro bono group of its kind which has involved academicians, Independent scholars, human rights activist, environmentalists, animal rights activists and LGBTQIA, genderqueer activists aiming to protect the Indigenous traditions.
+Shankar is founder of Srishti Madurai Volunteer Movement one of the first inclusive non-funded pro bono group of its kind which has involved academics, Independent scholars, human rights activist, environmentalists, animal rights activists and LGBTQIA, genderqueer activists aiming to protect indigenous traditions.
 In October 2011 Shankar launched India's first helpline for genderqueer, LGBTQIA people at Madurai.
-Later in June 2013 the helpline turned to offer service for 24 hours with a tagline Just having someone understanding to talk to can save a life.
+In June 2013, the helpline began offering 24-hour service, under the tagline "Just having someone understanding to talk to can save a life".
 Shankar also organized Asia's first Genderqueer Pride Parade at Madurai.
 Shankar also introduced LGBTQIA courses in few schools and universities curricula.
 Shankar was also a young panelist to share chair in University Grants Commission of India (UGC) and Indian Council of Social Sciences Research (ICSSR) sponsored National Seminars in India, Shankar conducted more than 85 Seminars, Interactive sessions on Gender & Sexuality for 8000 students in Madurai.
 Shankar coined the regional Tamil terms for genderqueer people and wrote Maraikkappatta Pakkangal the first book on Gender-Variants in Tamil.
-In April 2015, Shankar was invited by Tiruchi Siva to witness the passing of historical Rights of Transgender Persons Bill, 2014 at Rajya Sabha upper house of the Parliament of India.
+In April 2015, ze was invited by Tiruchi Siva to witness the passing of historical Rights of Transgender Persons Bill, 2014 at Rajya Sabha upper house of the Parliament of India.
 For contributions as a gender minority to Hinduism, Shankar was presented "Young Hindu Award" by writer Aravindan Neelakandan, Joe D Cruz at 6th Hindu Spiritual Services Fair.

-Shankar petitioned the case of Asian Games medalist Santhi Soundarajan who was stripped of her medal after a gender test to the State and Central Government.
-Shankar launched multiple complaints on behalf of athlete Santhi in National Commission for Scheduled Castes and National Human Rights Commission of India also initiated Justice For Santhi Campaign which was instrumental in fetching her a permanent posting as athletic coach in Tamil Nadu Sports Development Authority in December 2016.
+Shankar petitioned the case of Asian Games medalist Santhi Soundarajan, who was stripped of her medal after a gender test to the State and Central Government.
+Ze launched multiple complaints on behalf of athlete Santhi in National Commission for Scheduled Castes and National Human Rights Commission of India also initiated Justice For Santhi Campaign which was instrumental in fetching her a permanent posting as athletic coach in Tamil Nadu Sports Development Authority in December 2016.

 Shankar was a speaker at WorldPride Madrid Summit 2017.
-Shankar shared chair with Federico Mayor Zaragoza Director-General of UNESCO, Myrna Cunningham of United Nations Permanent Forum on Indigenous Issues and Zanele Muholi (Artivist) for the historic MADRID SUMMIT DECLARATION.
+Shankar shared chair with Federico Mayor Zaragoza Director-General of UNESCO, Myrna Cunningham of United Nations Permanent Forum on Indigenous Issues and Zanele Muholi (artivist) for the historic Madrid Summit Declaration.

-The State Council of Educational Research and Training under Government of Tamil Nadu has called Shankar to give inputs on Sex, Gender and Sexuality studies for the 2017 New School Curriculum Development Committee of Tamil Nadu to include LGBTQIA+ community in school studies.
-Shankar was also part of the panel on Theological Reader on Gender & Sexuality for National Council of Churches in India.
+The State Council of Educational Research and Training under Government of Tamil Nadu has called Shankar to give inputs on sex, gender and sexuality studies for the 2017 New School Curriculum Development Committee of Tamil Nadu to include LGBTQIA+ community in school studies.
+Ze was also part of the panel on Theological Reader on Gender & Sexuality for National Council of Churches in India.

 Shankar is one of the founding members of Intersex Asia, it is the Asia's first collective forum for Intersex Individuals and organisations, the first state policy briefing on Intersex Human Rights was organised by Shankar in July 2019.

-In 2020 Gopi was one of the leading petitioners in the Delhi High Court case (Abhijit Iyer Mitra & Ors v.
+In 2020 ze was one of the leading petitioners in the Delhi High Court case (Abhijit Iyer Mitra & Ors v.
 UOI) to recognize non-heterosexual marriages, and same sex union under the Hindu Marriage Act.